streamshub/console/README.md

 1. Using the [console-config-example.yaml](./console-config-example.yaml) file as an example, create your own configuration in a file `console-config.yaml` in the repository root.
-The `compose.yaml` file expects this location to be used and and difference in name or location requires an adjustment to the compose file.
+The `compose.yaml` file expects this location to be used and any difference in name or location requires an adjustment to the compose file.
 2. Install the prerequisite software into the Kubernetes cluster.
     * Install the [Strimzi operator](https://strimzi.io/docs/operators/latest/deploying#con-strimzi-installation-methods_str)
     * Install the [Prometheus operator](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md) and create a `Prometheus` instance (_optional_, only if you want to see metrics in the console)